-The definition of bullying according to the Virginia Department of Education is: Bullying is any aggressive and unwanted behavior that is intended to harm, intimidate, or humiliate the victim; involves a real or perceived power imbalance between the aggressor or aggressors and victim; AND is repeated over time or causes severe emotional trauma.
+According to the Virginia Department of Education, Bullying is any aggressive and unwanted behavior that is intended to harm, intimidate, or humiliate the victim; involves a real or perceived power imbalance between the aggressor or aggressors and victim; and is repeated over time or causes severe emotional trauma.
 "Bullying" includes cyberbullying.
 Cyberbullying refers to any threats by one student toward another typically through emails or on websites (e.g., blogs, social networking sites).
 Electronic communication that supports deliberate, hostile, hurtful messages intended to harm others is a form of bullying.
 "Bullying" does not include ordinary teasing, horseplay, argument, or peer conflict.

 A student, individually or as part of a group, shall not harass or bully others.
 Bullying behavior may include physical intimidation, taunting, name calling, and insults; comments regarding the race, gender, religion, physical abilities or other characteristics associated with the targeted individual; and falsifying statements about the targeted individual or associates.
 Bullying behavior may be verbal or non-verbal.
-Mecklenburg County Middle School does not tolerate bullying/harassment.
+Mecklenburg County does not tolerate bullying/harassment.
 If you witness someone being bullied/harassed, or if you are being bullied/harassed, please report it to your school counselor, teacher, or an administrator immediately.
-The principal shall notify the parent of any student involved in an alleged incident of bullying of the status of any investigation within 24 hours of the learning of the allegation of bullying.
+The principal shall notify the parent of any student involved in an alleged incident of bullying of the status of any investigation within 24 hours of learning of such allegation